 The lighter weight you use, the better you can perform.

 How to do kettlebell T pushups

 - Grab a pair of kettlebells with a neutral grip and get into a high plank position with your arms straight below your shoulders.

 - Keep your feet two times wider than hip-width apart.

-- Bend your arms and lower your body toward the floor until your chest a few inches off the floor and then extend your arms to return to the starting position.
+- Bend your arms and lower your body toward the floor until your chest is a few inches off the floor, and then extend your arms to return to the starting position.